ElectricRCAircraftGuy/eRCaGuy_Engineering/USB_Managed_Hubs/CG-10PU3MGD_managed_USB_hub/README.md

 1. An external power supply is required to power this hub.
 See the recommended one above for $28.
 1. Turning off a USB port does *not* disconnect the USB _data pins_ to that device.
 It only disconnects the _power_ to the device.

-    So, if the USB device is powered externally from the main USB plug going into the USB port, then turning off that port will NOT disconnect this USB device.
+    So, if the USB device is powered externally, meaning _separately from_ the main USB plug going into the USB port, then turning off that port will NOT disconnect this USB device.
 This can happen, for instance, when a PIC32 [PICKit 5](https://www.microchip.com/en-us/development-tool/pg164150) microcontroller debugger is plugged into a target board via an ICSP cable, and the target device provides power to the power pin on the ICSP cable, thereby _powering the debugger from the target_.
 In such a case, if you'd like to remotely power cycle the debugger, you must disconnect the power cable from the ICSP cable going to the debugger, _or_ turn off that USB port on the hub _and_ power cycle the target.

 ## CLI interface